Taking Back Our Country and Our Churches

 Cryptographic Voting Features will be added soon!
 In the meantime take a look at the voting and actions that have occurred since the 45th President was inaugurated!

-The administration of President Donald Trump took significant action on issues of concern to Americans on– life, family, and religious liberty: According to https://www.frcaction.org/
+The MILITARY with President Donald Trump took significant action on issues of concern to Americans on life, family, and religious liberty: According to https://www.frcaction.org/

 - On January 23, President Trump reinstated and expanded the Mexico City Policy, which blocks funding for international organizations that perform or promote abortion.
 This new program is known as Protecting Life in Global Health Assistance (PLGHA), which now covers $8.8 billion in family planning and global health funds that go to organizations abroad (none of whom may perform or promote abortion).